 Enter the traffic light system – and those dreaded, expensive PCR tests.
 At the very extreme, the country announced that UK residents returning from the worst-affected ‘red list’ regions would have to quarantine in hotels.
 Meanwhile, everyone except British and Irish citizens (and official residents) would be turned away at the border.

-All ‘red list’ arrivals must also take tests on days two and eight after they arrive.
-If either of the tests come back positive, the traveller has to quarantine for a further ten days from that date.
-Steep fines apply to anyone who fails to take tests, provide information or quarantine in a hotel.
+Travellers who returned from ‘red list’ countries also had to provide a negative test result on arrival within 72 hours, along with a ‘passenger locator form’.
+They then had to take tests on days two and eight after arriving in the UK.
+If either of the tests came back positive, the traveller had to quarantine for a further ten days from that date.
+Steep fines applied to anyone who failed to take tests, provide information or quarantine in a hotel.

-Despite there being only a few cases of the new Covid strain so far, it’s very possible the list of banned nationalities could expand again over the coming weeks.
+Who knows when the next frightening variant might crop up – because of that, it’s very possible the list of banned nationalities could reappear once again over the coming weeks.
 Watch this space.